makingwaves/MakingLunch/README.md

 3. IOS - TBD

 ## External prerequisites
 This application depends on several external services.
-To be abele to successfully build and run this application, you will have to setup the following services:
+To be abele to successfully run this application, you will have to setup the following services:
 ### 1. Firebase
 You will need a Firebase project: https://console.firebase.google.com
 ### 2. Google Maps